Whether you are a Primary or Secondary school, your Teachers, Students and Parents would benefit from using a school planner for so many reasons.

 A lovely addition to any of our school planners are the traffic light pages, placed where ever is the most convenient.
 For a child struggling in a certain topic, who may be too shy to put up their hand and ask for help, they can simply leave their school planner open at the ‘red’ page and the teacher or teacher’s assistant will know they need some extra support.
 Green means that they are absolutely fine.
 Another great way to monitor progress.

 As a child progresses through primary school to secondary school and sixth form, their school planners will change and adapt as they themselves grow.
-A trusty and comforting companion to take through school for teachers, pupils and parents alike.
+A trusty and comforting companion to take through school for teachers, students and parents alike.